merenlab/anvio.org/help/main/programs/anvi-interactive/index.md

 {:.notice}
 Some advanced information you should feel free to skip: anvi'o uses a set of <span class="artifact-n">[clustering-configuration](/help/main/artifacts/clustering-configuration)</span> files to decide which sources of data to use to cluster items.
 These recipes are essentially a set of configuration files for anvi'o to learn which information to use from <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>, or <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span> type databases.

 Some of the programs that generate dendrograms include <span class="artifact-p">[anvi-merge](/help/main/programs/anvi-merge)</span>, <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span>, and <span class="artifact-p">[anvi-experimental-organization](/help/main/programs/anvi-experimental-organization)</span>.
 But since hierarchical clustering is an extremely demanding process, anvi'o will skip this step during <span class="artifact-p">[anvi-merge](/help/main/programs/anvi-merge)</span> if there are more than 20,000 splits n the database.
 This is because the computational complexity of this process will get less and less feasible with increasing number of splits.
-You can force anvi'o to try to cluster your splits regardless of how many of them there are there by using the flag `--enforce-hierarchical-clustering`.
-However, we strongly advice against it especially if you have more than 30,000 splits since your process will likely to be killed by the operating system, or take a very very long time to finish (plus, if you have that many splits the performance of the interactive interface will be very low).
+You can force anvi'o to try to cluster your splits regardless of how many of them there are by using the flag `--enforce-hierarchical-clustering`.
+However, we strongly advice against it especially if you have more than 30,000 splits since your process will likely be killed by the operating system, or take a very very long time to finish (plus, if you have that many splits the performance of the interactive interface will be very low).

 What happens if you don't have a hierarchical clustering dendrogram, but you still wish to have an overall understanding of your data, or visualize the coverages of some contigs of interest or any contig at all?
 There are multiple ways you can do that: